-We strongly recommend www.GetYourPet.com.
+We strongly recommend Get Your Pet.
 This is a great website to assist you with rehoming your pet yourself.
-The website has great support, it’s easy to use, there is no fee to you.
+The website has great support, it's easy to use, and there is no fee to you.

-You can also click the link to Rehome Adopt a Pet and start posting your pet.
+You can also go to Rehome Adopt a Pet and start posting your pet.
 It's a safe alternative to "Free to Good Home" postings and has tools to assist you in the process.
 There is no fee to you and the adoption fee will help animals in our shelter and community.

-We also recommend using www.Petfinder.com as a search engine to identify rescue groups.
-Just scroll to the bottom of the page and click on “search adoption organizations” under Pet Adoption.
-You can use this by searching using your zip code or town.
+We also recommend using Petfinder as a search engine to identify rescue groups.
+Just go to Search Adoption Organizations.
+You can search using your zip code or town.
 Every organization closest to you will be provided along with contact information and every page you click through will get further and further away.
 This website is used by most animal welfare organizations, shelters and foster-based groups.

 We recommend that you come up with a bio to provide to each organization that you contact.
 This should include: